cececr/RL-IAC-cpp/README.md

-# The Saliency Learning ROS package
+# The Saliency Learning and RL-IAC repository
 *v0.1.0*

 ## Description